Neamar/KISS/docs/_posts/2018-02-14-some-settings-are-not-applied.md

 ---
-title: My new settings are not applied!
+title: My new setting is not applied!
 categories:
   - UI
 description: "What to do when KISS UI doesn't reflect your settings changes"